hiro-iseri/fmpict/doc/user_guide.md

 ![basic_rule](image/en/comment.png)

-when fmpict retrieves the above figure, fmpit ignores "#memo" and "sample for sample"
+When fmpict retrieves the above figure, fmpit ignores "#memo" and "sample for sample"

 ### Hierarchy of test conditions and values

 Test conditions and values ​​can have a hierarchical structure.

-* If the value is hierarchical, fmpict only use the end value node.
+* If the value node is hierarchical, fmpict only use leaf node.
-* If test conditions are hierarchical, fmpict only use test conditions with only value nodes as descendants.
+* If test condition node is hierarchical, fmpict only use test conditions that have only value node.

 Example:

 ![layered](image/en/test_struct.png)

-If FMPict retrieves the above Freemind file, fmpict uses TC2, TC3, value1, value3, value4, and fmpict ignores TC1 and value2.
+If FMPict retrieves the above Freemind file, fmpict uses TC2, TC3, value1, value3, value4.
+And fmpict ignores TC1 and value2.

+★

-### Eliminate duplication with link
+### Eliminate duplication using link

 Link notation is used to describe overlapping test conditions together.